 This page contains affiliate links, which help to pay for this site.
 If you make a purchase using one of these links, I may earn a small commission at no additional cost to you.

 But if you haven’t “put up” yourself, no worries!
 Dried organic thyme is easy to find.
 Money-saving tip: Bring your own jar to fill at your local natural foods store.
 There’s no reason to pay $4 a bottle for herbs — when you refill your bottle, you typically save 50-80%.
 I get most of the herbs I don’t grow myself for less than 50 cents per refill and wonder how anyone can do otherwise!
-You also save all that packaging.
+You also save all that packaging, great for zero waste cooking.

 At other times of year, fresh thyme would give this dip a brighter flavor, but if all you can get fresh right now is in those sad little plastic packs, dry is the way to go to be more eco-friendly.
 (Wallet-friendly, too.)